uppercasserole/stardew_marriage_speedruns/tech/rain_prediction.md

 # Rain Prediction

 Rain prediction is tech which allows the weather to be predicted years in advance.
-This tech can only be done on patch 1.6 with legacy RNG enabled only.
+This tech can be done on patch 1.6 with legacy RNG enabled only.

 ## Overview